bytecodealliance/wasmtime/meetings/cranelift/2021/cranelift-10-18.md

 - cfallin: not much, working on non-cranelift things.
 RA2 progressing a bit, jseward planning on finishing review for regalloc.rs adapter.
-Should be able to release to crates.io after than and license bits sorted.
+Should be able to release to crates.io after that and license bits sorted.
 - fitzgen: no other updates than from above.
 - bbouvier: no update
 - acrichto: no update